Come Get My Love

 "Come Get My Love" is the second single from freestyle group TKA's debut album Scars of Love in 1986.
 The woman on the cover of the single is India, who was a member of the group until the release of this single and then decided to pursue a solo career.

 In 1993, the song was released on CD single.

+The song is heard in a scene of the 1987 movie The Secret of My Success.